BrighterCommand/Brighter/samples/WebAPI/WebAPI_Dapper/README.md

 We also add an Inbox here.
 The Inbox can be used to de-duplicate messages.
 In messaging, the guarantee is 'at least once' if you use a technique such as an Outbox to ensure sending.
 This means we may receive a message twice.
 We either need, as in this case, to use an Inbox to de-duplicate, or we need to be idempotent such that receiving the message multiple times would result in the same outcome.

-## Environments
+## Telemetry

-*Development*

-- Uses a local Sqlite instance for the data store.
-- We support Docker hosted messaging brokers, either RabbitMQ or Kafka.

-*Production*
-- We offer support for a range of common SQL stores (MySQL, PostgreSQL, SQL Server) using Docker.
-- We support Docker hosted messaging brokers, either RabbitMQ or Kafka.
+The apps use OpenTelemetry to provide observability.
+This is configured in the `Program.cs` or `Startup.cs` file.
+Docker files are supported for an Open Telemetry Collector that exports telemetry to Jaeger and metrics to Prometheus.
+There is a supported config file for the Open Telemetry collector at the root.

+You can view the telemetry in the [Jaeger UI](http://localhost:16686)

 ### Configuration

+We offer support for a range of common SQL stores (MySQL, PostgreSQL, SQL Server) using Docker.

+We support Docker hosted messaging brokers, either RabbitMQ or Kafka.

 Configuration is via Environment variables.
 The following are supported: